 According to Francis Cholle, author of The Intuitive Compass, “We need to overcome cultural bias against following one’s instinct.
 We don’t have to reject scientific logic to benefit from instinct.
 We can honor and call upon all of these tools, and we can seek balance.
 And by seeking this balance, we will finally bring all of the resources of our brain into action.”

 No matter what the origin of our intuition is, we need to be perceptive enough to pick up on its wise teachings.
 Over the years, I’ve moved away from seeing it as an internal Oracle, and instead see it as an integral aspect of my moral core.
 It’s the ethically driven part of me that knows right from wrong.
-It’s an impersonal voice of reason that expresses the wholeness of truth and goodness.
+It’s the voice of reason that promotes truth and goodness.

-Even though we are all born with intuition, our instinctive gifts do not come with a manual to interpret it accurately and avoid common mistakes.
-With so much noise, clutter and distraction within the world, it makes it even tougher to tune into our intuition.
-Here are four common mistakes that you could be making when interpreting your intuition:
+Even though we’re all born with intuition, our instinctive gifts do not come with a manual to interpret it accurately.
+With so much noise, clutter and distraction in the world, it makes it even tougher to tune in.
+Here are four mistakes that you could be making when interpreting your intuition:

 1. You’re too rational when interpreting it: Our intuitive senses originate from a place that does not involve logic.
 To the rational mind, it can seem nebulous, coming to us like the bits and pieces of a puzzle, making it tough to interpret.
 For this reason, we are more comfortable with using logic to understand the world.
 But we have to overcome this tendency and allow the fluid, open, and deeper aspect of our mental construct to decipher the messages from our intuition, no matter how ambiguous it may seem to us.
 In fact, Albert Einstein used to compare our rational mind to a faithful servant, and our intuition as a gift.

 2. You only use it to predict the future: Despite what most people believe, the purpose of our intuition and intuitive tools, such as tarot, oracle cards and astrology, is not to foresee the future but to empower us with self-knowledge so that we know how best to manage our sense of personal power.
 Our intuition alerts us to the people, events and places that enhance, or drain us.
 You need to believe in yourself enough to trust your own wisdom and follow it.
 Its accuracy is directly proportionate to your self-esteem.
-Intuition can, therefore, be seen as a natural by-product of strong self-esteem and personal empowerment.
+Intuition can, therefore, be seen as a by-product of self-esteem.

 3. You don’t trust it enough: Intuition doesn’t come with any guarantees or any substantial evidence of its accuracy, which is why it can be a little scary to follow its prompts.
 Sometimes, you don’t give it enough credibility because you don’t like what it’s telling you.
 You may prefer to ignore it and replace it with a narrative that’s more convenient.
 It’s easy to dismiss intuition because we mistake it for the voice of fear, or a projection of our desires.
 But in order to make the best decision, we need a balance of intuition and rational thinking.

 4. You don’t get quiet enough it hear it: Your intuitive voice can only come through if you’re attuned to your inner world.
 It’s almost impossible to recognize it above all the noise of everyday life.
-You need to manage the noise in your mind that results from hyperactive thinking.
 If you want to channel your intuitive wisdom, you need time alone to engage in deeper thought and to reconnect with yourself.
-A little bit of solitude in a quiet, peaceful, and reflective environment will give you the space and time to access this subtle aspect of yourself.
+A little bit of solitude in a quiet, peaceful, and reflective environment will give you the space and time to access it.